-As disaster management is not a function allocated to one discipline, but to all disciplines in a local authority, it implies that the total budget must be evaluated for inclusion of Disaster Mitigation Projects.
-For instance, the provision of housing will be a disaster mitigation project as it implicates the reduction of informal structures.
-The provision and extension of electrical power in accordance with needs is a disaster mitigation project as it decreases the effects of dwellings without power (e.g. dangers with open fires) with all its consequences.
+As disaster management is not a function allocated to one discipline, but to all disciplines in a local authority, it implies that the total budget must be evaluated for inclusion of

 Floods

 The Witzenberg municipal area is prone to floods.
 Over the past decade, flooding occurred at least once a year.
 Due to the effects of global warming and climate change with resultant cut-off lows, is has become increasingly difficult to forecast or predict critical time periods and/or affected areas.